Policy Improvement Reinforcement Learning

 • Proposed Algorithm: We propose Policy Improvement Policy Optimization(PIPO), a practical algorithm that operationalizes PIRL through retrospective verification and a parameter-free Policy Improvement Reward, reinforcing genuine improvements while suppressing detrimental updates.

-• Empirical Effectiveness: Experiments on mathematical reasoning benchmarks demonstrate that PIPO consistently outperforms GRPO and its variants, exhibiting smoother training dynamics and improved robustness against mode collapse.
+• Empirical Effectiveness: Experiments on mathematical reasoning benchmarks demonstrate that PIPO consistently outperforms GRPO and its variants, exhibiting smoother training dynamics and improved robustness against training instability.

 PIPO provides a highly stable and effective alignment strategy, demonstrating that explicitly verifying policy improvement can fundamentally resolve the instability of standard group-based RL algorithms and robustly improve reasoning performance.